CleanCocoa/swift-md-bulk-renamer/README.md

 - First 2-column table in the file is used
 - Header row is required (any names work)
 - Rows with empty "To" column are skipped
-- Paths are relative to current directory
+- Paths are relative to the instruction file's directory (not the current working directory)

 ## Safety